 Be a maximizer when it comes to earning points.
 Make sure to pick the best combination of long-term credit cards and re-evaluate it at least yearly.
 It’s worth it to spend a few hours doing the math in order to get an extra couple of hundred bucks or an equivalent in points.
 The same goes for sign-up bonuses.
 I recommend you choose wisely and focus on cards that work for your unique situation.
 It goes without saying that you should only apply for the best possible offer.
 I try to keep my list of bonuses updated (a pain!), but recommend you email me so I can investigate it further.

 I never intentionally hide anything, but I am human and occasionally miss links here and there.
 My policy is to treat readers as if they are my family, period.
 And incidentally, some of my relatives and friends do read the blog.
 I recommend you follow this Flyertalk thread for hot offers that may expire within days.
-You may also check CardMatch tool (note, this is an affiliate link) from time to time.
+You may also check CardMatch tool from time to time.
 Your credit is not pulled and it only takes a couple of minutes.
 Over the last few days, many have reported getting lucrative offers for Amex Platinum 100K bonus and Amex Premier Rewards Gold offer of 50K points.
 The latter is listed in my page of best credit card deals for family.
 I really like the fact that the minimum spending is only $1,000 in 3 months, quite doable for most non-manufacturers (aka normal people).

 However, when it comes to burning, be a satisficer.
 You don’t have to follow the rule “get 2 cents per mile or use cash.”
 I almost never get that kind of CPM return, but burn them anyway.
 If you like a hotel, use the points on it.
 So what if you are not getting a terrific redemption?
 You are saving cash, and those points will only lose value over time.
 Use “bird in the hand” approach.
 It isn’t sexy, but family travel isn’t sexy anyway.
 Blogging about it isn’t either.